deajan/osync/README.md

 	$ ./osync.sh /path/to/your.conf --silent

 Additionnaly, you may run osync in monitor mode, which means it will perform a sync upon file operations on master replica.
+File monitor mode can also be launched in daemon mode.

 	$ ./osync.sh /path/to/your.conf --on-changes
+	$ ./osync.sh /path/to/your.conf --on-changes --daemon

 You may then find osync output in /var/log/osync-*.log (or current directory if /var/log is not writable).